 Dandelion root tea is well-known as a coffee substitute.
 This drink is a caffeine-free herbal tea that tastes remarkably as a rich cup of coffee.
 The blend is made from roasted dandelion root, chicory, beets, barley, and rye.

 It doesn’t contain gluten and has no acidity or bitterness.
-With a cup of this tea that tastes like coffee, you will consume 50 minerals that promote the body metabolism.
+With a cup of this tea you will consume 50 minerals that promote the body metabolism.

 Herbal Coffee Tea